Jim Duggan: Other media

 It was announced in February 2012 that Duggan would appear on a WWE original reality show called WWE Legends House.
 The show premiered on the WWE Network on April 17, 2014.

+Duggan worked alongside author Scott E. Williams to release his autobiography Hacksaw: The Jim Duggan Story in 2012.
+The book goes over both his wrestling career and personal life.

 Duggan appears as himself in the film Pro Wrestlers vs Zombies, in which he battles the undead with his 2x4.

 In 1991, Duggan appeared in the Harry and the Hendersons TV series' 16th episode.

 In 1999, Duggan was a guest panelist for two episodes of the Nickelodeon children's game show Figure It Out.

 Duggan appears in the sixth episode of the second season of GamesMaster in the UK, where he played WWF on the Super Nintendo against a boy he picked from the crowd, Hacksaw played as "Macho Man" Randy Savage and was beaten.

 Duggan also appeared in the season five finale of Duck Dynasty.

 Duggan and former WWF announcer Sean Mooney ran a weekly podcast on the MLW Radio Network called "Primetime with Hacksaw Jim Duggan and Sean Mooney".
 Duggan left the podcast after 18 episodes and Mooney is now hosting by himself.

 In 2017, Duggan released the first issue of a biographical comic book miniseries through Squared Circle Comics, titled Hacksaw Jim Duggan.
 He also appeared in the Green Jellÿ single, Fr3tö F33t.

 In 2022, rapper Estee Nack released the album Nacksaw Jim Duggan on the label Griselda Records, whose name, track titles and album cover are all inspired by Duggan.
 Track 1 "NACKMANCOLETRANE" features a snippet of Tucker Carlson reporting on Duggan defending his house from a home invader.
 Track 4 "ANGELDIOR" features vocals from Duggan himself.